ubernostrum/django-registration/docs/hmac.rst

       A string specifying the template to use for the subject of the activation email.
 Default is
       ``"registration/activation_email_subject.txt"``.
-Note that to
+Note that, to
-      avoid header-injection vulnerabilities, the result of rendering this template will be forced to a single line of text, stripping newline characters.
+      avoid header-injection vulnerabilities, the result of rendering this template will be forced into a single line of text, stripping newline characters.

 .. class:: ActivationView